tiredofit/nixos-config/README.md

     - `secrets`: Secrets that are specific to the 'host_a' host
   - `...`: And so on as above with other hosts
 - `lib`: Helpers, functions, libraries and timesavers
-- `modules`: Modules that are specific to this implementation and allow for toggled configuration
-  - `application`: Applications accessible to all users of system
-  - `container`: Containers using some sort of OCI container engine
-  - `features`: Features such as virtualization, gaming, cross compilation
-  - `filesystem`: Encryption, impermanence, BTRFS options
-  - `hardware`: Bluetooth, Printing, Sound, Wireless
-  - `network`: Firewalls and VPNs
-  - `service`: Miscellanious daemons
 - `overlays`: Ammendments and updates to packages that exist in the nix ecosphere
 - `pkgs`: Custom packages, services, scripts that are specific to this installation
 - `users`: Individual User folders